Joshua-Talltree/intro-to-testing-js/README.md

         square(0.5)                 // .25
         square("Bob")               // false

+1. Write a function named `upperCase` that takes in a single input.
+If the input is not a string, return `false`.
+If the input is a non-numeric string, then return it with all the letters capitalized.

+        upperCase("Codeup")         // "CODEUP"
+        upperCase("javascript")     // "JAVASCRIPT"
+        uppercase("45")             // false
+        upperCase(23)               // false
+        upperCase(null)             // false
+        upperCase([1, 2, 3])        // false
+        upperCase()                 // false

+1. Write a function named `isPalindrome` that takes in a single input.
+If the input is not a string, then return `false`.
+If the input is a string, then return true if the string is the same forwards as it is backwards.
+Return false if the string is different forwards from backwards.
+Ignore capitalization.

+        isPalindrome("Bob")         // true
+        isPalindrome("radar")       // true
+        isPalindrome("ufotofu")     // true
+        isPalindrome("Monday")      // false
+        isPalindrome(232)           // false
+        isPalindrome(null)          // false

+1. Write a function named `getHighestNumber` that takes in 3 arguments.
+If all 3 inputs are numbers or numeric strings, then return the highest number.
+If any of the 3 inputs is missing or non-numeric, then return `false`.

+        getHighestNumber(1, 2, 3)       // 3
+        getHighestNumber(0, 1, "2")     // 2
+        getHighestNumber(9, 3, -20)     // 9
+        getHighestNumber(1, 2, 'x')     // false
+        getHighestNumber(true, false)   // false
+        getHighestNumber(undefined)     // false

+1. Write a function named `containsVowel` that takes in a single input as its argument.
+If the argument is not a string, then return `false`.
+If the argument is a string, then return true if the string contains any of the vowels 'a', 'e', 'i', 'o', or 'u' either uppercased or lowercased.
+Ignore 'y'.
+If the string does not contain any of these vowels, then return `false`.

+        containsVowel("Index")      // true
+        containsVowel("Codeup")     // true
+        containsVowel("Jane")       // true
+        containsVowel("bb8")        // false
+        containsVowel("")           // false
+        containsVowel(34)           // false

 10. Write a function named `add` that takes in two inputs.
 If both inputs provided are numeric, `add` will return the sum of both inputs.
 If one or both inputs is not numeric, `add` should return false.

         add(1, 2)                   // 3